 And why were they able to do this?

-Do Codecs Specifications Define the Encoders?
+FAQ: Do Video Codec Specifications Define the Encoders?

 The “need” for a gold standard or a reference is why codec committees and working groups release “test models” and reference encoders and decoders.

-These implementations are not optimised for speed or performance.
+These implementations are not optimized for speed or performance.
 They only contain an implementation of the encoder and decoder as per the specification and you can use them to verify the bitstream that your encoder implementation produced.

 In addition, committees often release encoded bitstreams that adhere to the standard.
 Decoder manufacturers can use these bitstreams to test their software or hardware for codec compliance.